Sebziel/FunkyFlaskApp/Readme.txt

 #Todos non-app (must do):
 - Add automated way to synchronize te jenkinshome with s3
 - Add jnkinsFile to s3
--
 - Try to run the app manually
 - Run initiall tests on CI/CD
+- create local multipass VM

 #todos non-app (nice to have)
 - Add AMI for base Jenkins + Java + awscli along with separate cloud formation templates

 #ToDos Done:
 - Add some static images like flower pics, or grahs for 'Tech stuff section"